fullstackjam/k8s-gitops/docs/installation/post-installation.md

 ## Backup secrets

-Save the following files to a safe location like a password manager (if you're using the sandbox, you can skip this step):
+Save the following files to a safe location like a password manager:

 - `~/.ssh/id_rsa`
 - `~/.ssh/id_rsa.pub`